ThorsGirdle/Toxic-Stall/README.md

 Sandygast: Gain +1 Chips for each scored Spade

+Jangmo-o: Gain +2 Mult if played hand is a Two Pair and the difference of Ranks is the same as previous Two Pair

 Clobbopus: Each Club card held in hand gives +8 chips

-Rellor: Gain +1 Mult after using an Item (will hopefully be more of a Fortune Teller in the future)
+Rellor: +1 Mult per Item used this run

 Varoom: Next 2 cards retrigger, gains 2 after rerolling, resets to 2 at end of ante